dgleba/lpa340wj/README.md

 After looking into cocoon, I learned that this was a good way to leverage jquery to build dynamic forms into a rails app.

 rails_admin - I was tasked with finding a simple solution for monitoring a users survey answer.
 It is a pretty powerful gem that gives you a lot of functionality.

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Create an admin account and view user behavior from there.

+to login with an admin account.
+Please use the following.